TrellixVulnTeam/swahilipython_SCMU/Doc/library/tokenize.rst

 .. versionadded:: 3.3

-The :mod:`tokenize` module can be executed as a script from the command line.
+The :mod:`tokenize` module can be executed as a script kutoka the command line.
 It is as simple as:

 .. code-block:: sh